Daniel-Mietchen/ideas/challenges/100daysofideas.md

   - hashtag: [#100daysofideas](https://twitter.com/hashtag/100daysofideas?src=hashtag_click&f=live)
   - earliest end date: November 11, 2021
 - for each ```day``` of the challenge
-  - do something useful with one of the [issues in this repository](https://github.com/Daniel-Mietchen/ideas/issues/)
+  - do something useful with at least one of the [issues in this repository](https://github.com/Daniel-Mietchen/ideas/issues/) ([sorted by "least recently updated"](https://github.com/Daniel-Mietchen/ideas/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-asc))
   - document that activity
   - tweet about the activity
   - include a link to the tweet into this overview file
-  - leave a comment on the issue of the day pointing back to [issue 1441](https://github.com/Daniel-Mietchen/ideas/issues/1441), e.g.
+  - link one or more of the issues of the day to or from [issue 1441](https://github.com/Daniel-Mietchen/ideas/issues/1441), e.g.
     - > The above comments on this issue were part of Day X of [#100daysofideas](https://twitter.com/hashtag/100daysofideas?src=hashtag_click&f=live), as per [this tweet](https://twitter.com/EvoMRI/status/1423111543961669633) and #1441 .
 - definition of ```day```: the activity should occur within 24h of the time when the associated date is valid at least somewhere on Earth